 - ALWAYS be sure to follow the directions that are specific for the microwave oven that is printed on the packaging for the food being prepared.
-Many times there are special instructions to follow in order to achieve best results. - Be sure to allow for moisture to escape from the packaging.
-All frozen entree instructions specify that you poke holes in the film covering with a fork before cooking. - Be careful when removing the film covers after cooking frozen convenience foods.
+Many times there are special instructions to follow in order to achieve best results. - Be careful when removing the film covers after cooking frozen convenience foods.
 Remove facing away from you to avoid steam burns. - If the food is not done when the cook time is done, finish cooking manually.